hawkpf/ezproxy_updater/README.md

 config.txt                   #final config file assembled from header.txt, custom_stanzas_header.txt and stanzas.csv

-4)Create a new google sheet and import csv using the stanzas.csv file that was generated from init.sh
+4) Create a new google sheet and import csv using the stanzas.csv file that was generated from init.sh

-5)Highlight the entire TRUE/FALSE column, click insert, select checkbox
+5) Highlight the entire TRUE/FALSE column, click insert, select checkbox

-6)Select File in upper left -> publish to the web
+6) Select File in upper left -> publish to the web

-7)Select Entire Document and Comma-sperated values (.csv)
+7) Select Entire Document and Comma-sperated values (.csv)

-8)Copy the link and put it in doWork.sh as google_sheet
+8) Copy the link and put it in doWork.sh as google_sheet

-9)Share with the people that will edit the file
+9) Share with the people that will edit the file

-10)Run doWork.sh once
+10) Run doWork.sh once

-11)Inspect config.txt file, once you're confidant that the new config.txt file is correct make a backup of your original config.txt file in your ezproxy directory then edit doWork.sh and change production to "true".
+11) Inspect config.txt file, once you're confidant that the new config.txt file is correct make a backup of your original config.txt file in your ezproxy directory then edit doWork.sh and change production to "true".
 Next edit the ezproxy_full_path variable and add the full path to your ezproxy directory such as /opt/ezproxy

 12)Set up a cronjob to run doWork.sh